naka-lab/Serket/docs/modules/gmm.md

 ### Methods

 - .connect()
-This method connects the module to observations or modules and constructs the model.
+This method connects this module to an observation or module and constructs the model.
 - .update()
-This method estimates model parameters and calculates probabilities and others.
+This method estimates model parameters and calculates probabilities.
-The module estimates model parameters in "learn" mode and predict unknown data in "recog" mode.
+The module estimates model parameters in "learn" mode and predicts classes of novel data in "recog" mode.
 If training is successful, the `module {n} _gmm` directory is created.
 The following files are saved in the directory.({mode} contains the selected mode (learn or recog))
-    - `model.pickle`: The model parameters are saved.
+    - `model.pickle`: The model parameters.
-    - `acc_{mode}.txt`: The accuracy calculated when category is given is saved.
+    - `acc_{mode}.txt`: The accuracy calculated if the optional argument `category`.
-    - `class_{mode}.txt`: The classes in which each data is classified are saved.
+    - `class_{mode}.txt`: The classes into which each data is classified.
-    - `mu_{mode}.txt`: The mean of the distribution of each class z in which each data d is classified are saved.
+    - `mu_{mode}.txt`: The means of the distributions of each class z.
-    - `Pdz_{mode}.txt`: The probabilities that each data d is in each class z are saved.
+    - `Pdz_{mode}.txt`: The probabilities that each data d is classified into z.

 ### Example